phayes/sidefuzz/README.md

 - The t-statistic stays low, even after significant sampling.
 In this case the candidate input pairs are rejected and SideFuzz returns to phase 1, resuming the genetic-algorithim optimizer to find another local optmia.

-The current version uses elapsed CPU cucles as it's measurement.
+The current version uses elapsed CPU cycles as it's measurement.
 Future verions will include PAPI support behind a feature flag.

-### Furthur Reading:
+### Furthur Reading

 1. "DifFuzz: Differential Fuzzing for Side-Channel Analysis", Nilizadeh et al. https://arxiv.org/abs/1811.07005